 Safe conflict archaeology excavations will be arranged at the Hanko Front Museum in co-operation with Hangö Sommaruni in 2020.
 We speak English, Finnish and Swedish during the excavation.

-This year we also offer daily lectures (safety issues, forensic archaeology and mapping and suveying techniques) and a battlefield archaeology field trip to the participants.
+This year we also offer daily lectures (safety issues, forensic archaeology, ethics and mapping and surveying techniques) and a battlefield archaeology field trip to the participants.